LiviusNL/vault-consul-demo-cluster/README.md

 * Security Group Rules to control ingress and egress for the instance and the ELB.

 You can deploy this in either a public or a private subnet.
 But you must set elb_internal and public_ip as instructed below in both cases.

+Note that if using the HTTP download links for the evaulation binaries of Vault Enterprise and Consul Enterprise, you will need to apply license files for both of these.
+See more below.
+Note, however, that you could use Consul Open Source instead of Consul Enterprise with no loss of functionality.
+In that case, you would change the consul_download_url to https://releases.hashicorp.com/consul/1.2.1/consul_1.2.1_linux_amd64.zip.

 ## Preparation
 1. Download [terraform](https://www.terraform.io/downloads.html) and extract the terraform binary to some directory in your path.